kingh0730/build_from_the_stack/data/inputs_gen/dsl/dsl_prompt_1_intro.md

     `if`, `else`, `for`, `break`, `continue` statements,
     `and`, `or`, `not` operators, and arithmetic operators, list comprehension,
-    and the functions defined below (implementations are hidden).
+    and the functions defined below.
 Everything else is NOT allowed!!!